shubhamku044/full-stack-interview-questions/README.md

 ### 26. What do you know about Serverless model?

-### 27. What is Chef?
+### 27. What is Continuous Integration?

-### 28. Explain a use case for Docker
+### 28. What is Docker and why is it important for development?

-### 29. Tell me about the worst-run/best-run outage you've been a part of.
-What made it bad/well-run?

-### 30. What are the differences between Continuous Integration, Continuous Delivery, and Continuous Deployment?
+### 29. What are the differences between Continuous Integration, Continuous Delivery, and Continuous Deployment?

-### 31. Explain Blue-Green deployment technique

-### 32. If something breaks in production, how do you know about it?

-### 33. How would you prepare for a migration from one platform to another?

-### 34. What's the difference between a Blue/Green Deployment and a Rolling Deployment?

-### 35. How would you make key aspects of a software system traceable?

-### 36. What is the difference between Resource Allocation and Resource Provisioning?
+### 30. What is the purpose of containerization in modern web development?

-### 37. How would you assess how deployable a system is?
+### 31. How do you handle production deployments?

-### 38. What is Vagrant and what is it used for?
+### 32. What is Continuous Monitoring and why is it important?

-### 39. What is Continuous Monitoring?

-### 40. Why Continuous Integration is important for Agile?

-### 41. How is Container different from a Virtual Machine?

-### 42. How would you deploy software to 5000 nodes?
+### 33. How do you ensure zero-downtime deployments?

-### 43. How would you introduce Continuous Delivery in a successful, huge company for which the change from Waterfall to Continuous Delivery would be not trivial, because of the size and complexity of the business?

-### 44. What is Canary Releasing?

-### 45. Can you explain a relationship between container runtime and container orchestration?

 ## Git